sisinflab/warprec/warprec/data/README.md

 ### 📅 Timestamp slicing

 The `Timestamp slicing` will split the data based on a timestamp given as input.
 Every transaction before that timestamp will be considered training, every transaction after will be considered test.
 Validation is not available for this strategy.
 There is also a variant of this strategy called `best`.
 In that case WarpRec will find the timestamp that will better split the data.

+### ✂️ K-Fold Cross Validation

+The `K-Fold Cross Validation` will split evenly the data in K splits, using K-1 as training and the last one as validation.
+This process is repeated K times, exhausting all possible combinations of splits.
+This strategy is available only on validation set and will require more training time, but produce more accurate and less biased results.

 ## 📊 Dataset